cijujoseph/activiti-examples/activiti-alexa-demo/activiti-alexa-service/README.md

 CancelApmt Cancel my appointment
 ```
 * Configuration

 Service Endpoint Type - Select AWS Lambda ARN (Amazon Resource Name).
 Now copy the ARN of your Lambda function which you might have created already.
 Otherwise go ahead and create one by following the instructions below.

 ## Create AWS Lambda Function

-1. This project is a maven based project, build using the command "mvn assembly:single" which will generate a zip file which you can use in the next step.
+1. This project (current folder https://github.com/cijujoseph/activiti-examples/tree/master/activiti-alexa-demo/activiti-alexa-service) is a maven based project, build using the command "mvn assembly:single" which will generate a zip file which you can use in the next step.
 Thanks to Greg's code which I used as a reference - https://github.com/melahn/alexa-alfresco
 2. Go to AWS Management Console -> "Lambda" -> Create a Lambda Function -> Skip Select a Blueprint -> Go to next "Configure triggers" tab -> Select "Alexa Skills Kit" from the list (not all reagios provide this option.
 I had to use N. Virginia) -> Click Next->Select "Upload a .ZIP file" as Code entry type" -> Give a Name to your function -> Upload the zip generated in the previous step -> Enter "activiti-alexa-service.handler" as Handler -> Choose a role (check the howto guide for more on roles)->Click Next-> Click Create Function-> Notedown the ARN that appears on the top
 If function creation was successful, you would be able to see the activiti-alexa-service.js code in the project in the Lambda console.
 Now go ahead and edit the variables declared at the top to match your environment.
 Please note the following two:
 	* if "alfrescoActivitiVersion" is less than 1.5.3.2 you may need to update the "serviceBookingProcessDefinitionId" everytime you modify the business process in Activiti.